sciZer0/7/v/README.md

 * with the ideal Gini coefficient
 * with over 1 million users

-This all is possible thanks, among other things, to the use of a new approach to consensus.
+This all, including extremal efficiency, is possible thanks, among other things, to the use of a new approach to consensus.

 <b>About Blockchain Technology</b>